allmyles/allmyles-docs/flights.rst

 ---------

     .. note::
-        When booking LCC flights, the Allmyles API does not send the book request to the external provider until the ticketing call arrives, so there's no response---an HTTP 204 No Content status code is returned.
+        When booking LCC flights, there are two possible scenarios.
+        By *default*, the Allmyles API does not send the book request to the external provider until the ticketing call arrives, so there's no response---an HTTP 204 No Content status code is returned.
+        If you have chosen *alternative* providers (you have to contact the Allmyles support about this first), the booking flow of LCC flights is very similar to that of traditional flights.
+In this case the book response differs just a bit from the traditional book response - please refer to the book response specifications for detailed information.

 Request